 Wilson Combat builds three magwells, the Bullet Proof one piece, the Speed-Chute two piece and the flange mounted Magazine Well.

 The new Bullet Proof one piece magwell is a wider magwell and the Magwell Profile A grip is the best fit.

 The Wilson Combat Magazine Well attaches to the gun with flanges that fit on the outside of the frame and hook over the lower screw bushing.
 These magwells are narrower and a beveled bottom grip is the best fit.
 For magwells that have the flanges on the outside of the frame, the grips need to be routed on the back side of the grip panel so they will sit flat on the frame.
-We can provide this cut at no additional charge by requesting a cut for the Wilson Flange Magwell in the Order Details comment area on the checkout screen.
-Note that once grips have been cut for this, They may not be returned for a refund or credit.
+We can provide this cut as a custom service for $30.
+Order must be made by phone.
+We cannot add the cut to a website order.

 Why is there a separate grip for the Tauirus PT-1911?